 The researchers stated that the effectiveness of the medication was likely based on propranolol blocking memory reconsolidation.
 The results of the study were from an open trial; therefore, a randomized trial is required for more definitive results.

-Memory reconsolidation is when previously consolidated memories, such as a traumatic event, is being recalled and actively consolidated.
-In people with PTSD, this can cause anxiety, sleeplessness and a range of physiological symptoms.
+Memory reconsolidation is when a previously consolidated memory, such as a traumatic event, is being recalled, strengthen or altered.
+In people with PTSD, this can cause anxiety, sleeplessness and a range of physiological symptoms when the memory is triggered.

 A randomized and double-blind study published in the Journal of Psychiatric Research further detailed the beta-blockers effect as a treatment for PTSD.
 Patients took 40 milligrams of a short-acting version of oral propranolol given before exposure therapy.
 With a follow-up dosage of 60 milligrams of modified-release oral propranolol, patients experienced a reduction in physiological symptoms during exposure therapy a week later.